-Watch out when you spoof your own domain or use a domain which is SPF protected Did you define your own company domain as a sender?
+Watch out when you spoof your own domain Did you define your own company domain as a sender?
 Example: You try to phish your employees with the domain mycompany.com which is actually the official domain for your company?
 The problem is that there might be a DNS record (example SPF) that defines which mail server is allowed to send mails on behalf of this domain.
-You can check this here: https://mxtoolbox.com/spf.aspx.
 If such a record exists your email server will deny emails coming from a different server using this domain.
 The solution is: If you still want to perform a phishing test, with a domain like the one from your company, we recommend reserving a similar domain like "my-company.com" or strategically place a typo like "myconpany.com".
 Most users won't recognize the difference and you'll have an additional feature to test awareness.